damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 <!-- blog post intro -->
 <section class="left vertical-align-top">

 Today we are releasing GitLab 9.0, 18 months after [releasing 8.0](/2015/09/22/gitlab-8-0-released/).
-1.5 years is a lifetime in the software world, and we've made [signficant advances to GitLab](/release-list/) during this period, shipping a minor version every single month.
+We've made [signficant advances to GitLab](/release-list/) during this period, shipping a version every single month.

+In [8.0](/2015/09/22/gitlab-8-0-released/), we refreshed GitLab's look and feel, modernizing almost every UI element and significantly improving usability.
+(We had even updated our logo a few months prior.)
+Since then, we have continued to invest in **design**, ramping up our [UX design and research team](https://about.gitlab.com/team/), who are dedicated to improving usability and solving major pain points, everything from small CSS tweaks, to major UX flows.
+In each 8.x release we have iteratively evolved the design.
+And with 9.0, we made huge strides in simplifying our global, group, and project navigation, a crucial enhancement as GitLab's feature set becomes increasingly powerful.
+[More](#updated-navigation)

+GitLab helps you **collaborate on digital work** with others.
+We made many enhancements to issues, a core feature set in this area, including weights ([8.3](/2015/12/22/gitlab-8-3-released)), linking to merge requests ([8.3](/2015/12/22/gitlab-8-3-released)), moving an issue to another project, and a powerful filter/search interface ([8.16](/2017/01/22/gitlab-8-16-released)).
+We also released issue boards in ([8.11](/2016/08/22/gitlab-8-11-released)), providing a simple paradigm to do issue workflow management using stages ("lists", in GitLab parlance).
+9.0 continues to enhance boards, further [improving their integration with milestones](#boards-with-milestones).

+We are excited to ship [**Subgroups** in GitLab 9.0](#subgroups), another huge step in furthering collaboration.
+This powerful new paradigm of groups within groups allows for truly team-based and team-first collaboration in even very large organizations with many different departments.
+We're on a [mission](/strategy/#mission) to enable **everyone to contribute**.
+GitLab 9.0 continues to help break down silos in your organization so that indeed everyone there can contribute.

 <!-- more -->